f0nzie/deep-seismic-fav-docs/README.md

 Filename: `gasperini2009 SEISPRHO— An interactive computer program for processing and interpretation of high-resolution seismic reflection profiles.pdf`

+**ABSTRACT**

+**SeisPrho** is an interactive computer program for processing and interpreting high-resolution seismic reflection profiles developed using the Delphi/Kylix multiplatform programming environment.
+For this reason, it is available under WindowsTM and LinuxTM operating systems.
+The program allows the users to handle SEG-Y data files (and other non-standard formats) carrying out a processing sequence over the data to obtain, as a final result, bitmap images of seismic sections.
+Some basic algorithms are implemented, including filtering and deconvolution.
+However, the main feature of SEISPRHO is its interactive graphic interface, which provides the user with several tools for interpreting the data, such as reflector picking and map digitizing.
+Moreover, the program allows importing and geo-referencing maps and seismic profiles in the form of digital images.
+Trace-by-trace analysis of seismic signal and sea-bottom reflectivity is also implemented, as well as other special functions such as compilation of time-slice maps from close-spaced grids of seismic lines.
+SEISPRHO is distributed as public domain software for non-commercial purposes by the Marine Geology division of the Istituto di Scienze Marine (ISMAR-CNR).
+This paper is an introduction to the program and a preliminary guide to the users.

 ----

 ### Greenspan2016 Deep Learning in Medical Imaging

 Filename: `greenspan2016 Deep Learning in Medical Imaging.pdf`

+**ABSTRACT**

+Deep learning is a growing trend in general data analysis and has been termed one of the 10 breakthrough technolo- gies of 2013 [1].
+Deep learning is an improvement of artificial neural networks, consisting of more layers that permit higher levels of abstraction and improved predictions from data [2].
+To date, it is emerging as the leading machine-learning tool in the general imaging and computer vision domains.

+In particular, convolutional neural networks (CNNs) have proven to be powerful tools for a broad range of computer vision tasks.
+Deep CNNs automatically learn mid-level and high-level abstractions obtained from raw data (e.g., images).
+Recent results indicate that the generic descriptors extracted from CNNs are extremely effective in object recognition and localization in natural images.
+Medical image analysis groups across the world are quickly entering the field and applying CNNs and other deep learning methodologies to a wide variety of applications.
+Promising results are emerging.

+In medical imaging, the accurate diagnosis and/or assessment of a disease depends on both image acquisition and image in- terpretation.
+Image acquisition has improved substantially over recent years, with devices acquiring data at faster rates and in- creased resolution.
+The image interpretation process, however, has only recently begun to benefit from computer technology.
+Most interpretations of medical images are performed by physi- cians; however, image interpretation by humans is limited due to its subjectivity, large variations across interpreters, and fatigue.
+Many diagnostic tasks require an initial search process to detect abnormalities, and to quantify measurements and changes over time.
+Computerized tools, specifically image analysis and machine learning, are the key enablers to improve diagnosis, by facilitating identification of the findings that require treat- ment and to support the expert’s workflow.
+Among these tools, deep learning is rapidly proving to be the state-of-the-art foun- dation, leading to improved accuracy.
+It has also opened up new frontiers in data analysis with rates of progress not before experienced.

 ----